 - Write effective and persuasive cover letters

-- Polish your interview and presentation skills
+- Practice your interview and presentation skills

-- Obtain letters of recommendation
+- Reach out to your references, obtain letters of recommendation

 - Update your teaching and research portfolios

-- Learn how to negotiate job offers
+- Learn about the hiring process, including when and how to negotiate job offers